Global StarCraft II League: Pre-Season Tournaments

 Preceding the beginning of 2016 HOT6 Global StarCraft II League Season 1, two Pre-Season tournaments were held by AfreecaTV, with the winner of each being seeded into the main event.

 Code A

-There will be no more Code A champions due to the format change in 2011 GSL November.
+Separate Code A tournaments were only held in 2011.
+The format changed in November 2011, where Code A become a direct qualifier into the main Code S tournament rather than a separate tournament.

 Special Tournaments

 Champions of special tournaments are not considered GSL Champions.

+The third Arena of Legends tournament's name comes from Hong Jin-ho, a Brood War legend who was famous for getting second place.
+It invited non-champion runner-up players from previous GSL tournaments.

 Team League

-GOMeXp (then GOMTV) also used to run a team league named GOMTV Global StarCraft II Team League (GSTL).
-However, with the 2012 transition in Pro League events from Brood War to StarCraft II (starting with 2011-12 SK Planet Proleague Season 2), GOMeXp decided to stop running its team league at the end of 2013.
+GOMeXp (then GOMTV) ran a team league named GOMTV Global StarCraft II Team League (GSTL) from 2011 to 2013.
+In late 2011–2012, the rival KeSPA-run Proleague, which was also a team event, switched from Brood War to StarCraft II (with 2011-12 SK Planet Proleague Season 2).
+GOMeXp stopped running its own team league, with the last event run at the end of 2013.

 Other

 Foreigner qualification house

 GOMTV used to run a house for select foreigners to live in while attempting to qualify for Code A. The house could accommodate up to 8 players.
 Players are responsible for travel to the GOM house, but all expenses other than food were covered by GOMTV.
 The house closed in November 2012.